Netflix/consoleme/docs/gitbook/demo.md

 ![](.gitbook/assets/image%20%287%29.png)

 1. Click on one of the resource links.
-2. You should be redirected to a page with with an error stating that you're eligible for more than one role on the account, and presenting you with a list of roles to select on the account with the resource.
+2. You should be redirected to a page with an error stating that you're eligible for more than one role on the account and presenting you with a list of roles to select on the resource.
 Click **Sign**-**In** for one of these roles
 3. Voila!
-You've been taken to the resource, or as close to it as we can get.
-You won't be able to see much in the AWS console due to the limited permissions provided by the role.
+You've been taken to the resource or as close to it as we can get.
+You won't see much in the AWS console due to the limited permissions provided by the role.

 ### Walk through ConsoleMe's Self-Service IAM flow